 Observe carefully.
 Since these pork chops are thin and lean, they will cook fast.
 So, what do you think of my grill marks?
 Do you always try for perfect grill marks too?
 I can't help myself : ).

 Seriously, you have to try having pork chops more often!

-Add a veggie side and some baby potatoes and you have an amazing, but quick and easy meal.
+Add a veggie side (or a fun pasta salad bar if you are grilling for a crowd) and some baby potatoes, and you have a fantastic but quick and easy meal.

 It's not.
 Its fast and flavorful.
 And the goal is to get dinner on the table quickly.
 Because we all have those days!

 Of course!
 Use whatever high heat oil you normally use to pan fry.

 Yes they are.
 The closer you marinade to 2 hours, the better.
 If you overcook them, they may not be as tender.

 - 4 small pork chops thin cut (4 oz) so they marinade and cook quickly